 Staring straight ahead at the road, he said, “How can I take care of you kids without your mother?
 I can’t do this without Mona.”
 And, that was the second time I’ve ever seen him cry.
 The first time was when he buried his sweetheart.
 He said, “It wasn’t supposed to end like this.
 We were supposed to grow old together.”

 He was right about not being able to “care” for us without my mom.
 He couldn’t effectively communicate and share his heartfelt emotions with his kids, especially not with his sons.
 He could provide food, shelter, protection and everything else we needed for our physical survival, but he couldn’t express his deep concerns about his children.
 He was strong on the outside, and soft on the inside.

 When my dad had his stroke his strong physical body was not the same and it caused him a great deal of frustration and emotional pain.
 He never fully regained strength in his left leg and walked with a limp.
 He was also stubborn as an ox and refused to use the cane they gave him at the rehabilitation center (picture at right), so he fell quite a few times.

 The stroke caused immediate retirement for my father and he could no longer do what he loved: work, provide, and take care of people.
 And, when he couldn’t physically do that, it caused him deep sadness.

 There’s a great quote by Robert Byrne, “The purpose of life is a life of purpose.”

 After my dad’s stroke, I think he felt a sense of purposelessness.
 Over the last year and a half of his life, he was more often depressed than happy.
-His usual wit and sarcasm was less frequent, and his grumpiness was more often.
+His usual wit and sarcasm was less frequent, and he was grumpy more often.
 The grandkids, and us adult kids, even started calling him Grumpa instead of Grampa.
 Although, not to his face because he was still pretty strong and he could have easily knocked our lights out.